Tau Tridents at Accelerator Neutrino Facilities: Neutrino trident production

 where $X=c,i$ denote the coherent and incoherent scattering regimes, respectively. $Q^2=-q^2$ is the photon virtuality, and $\hat{s}\equiv Q^2+(k_1+q)^2$, where $k_1$ is the four-momentum of the incoming neutrino.
-Eq.~\eqref{eq:Xsec} factorizes the contributions to the trident process into transverse ($T$) and longitudinal ($L$) hadronic ($h_X^{L/T}$) and leptonic ($\sigma_{\nu \gamma}^{L/T}$) components.
-The functions $h_X^{L/T}$ are dimensionless flux factors including the nuclear/nucleon form-factors $F(Q^2)/H(Q^2)$, discussed in Appendix~\ref{app:ff}.
-For the incoherent contribution to the cross section, Eq.~\eqref{eq:Xsec} is further multiplied by a Pauli-blocking factor, derived by modeling the nucleus as an ideal Fermi Gas, assuming equal density of protons and neutrons~\cite{Lovseth:1971vv},
+Eq.~\eqref{eq:Xsec0} factorizes the contributions to the trident process into transverse ($T$) and longitudinal ($L$) hadronic ($h_X^{L/T}$) and leptonic ($\sigma_{\nu \gamma}^{L/T}$) components.
+The functions $h_X^{L/T}$ are dimensionless flux factors including the nuclear (nucleon) form-factors $F(Q^2)/H(Q^2)$ for coherent (incoherent) scattering, as will be discussed below.